 |Egyptian Long||20.6 in|

-Though the Ark’s cubit length is uncertain, it might have been one of the long cubits (about 19.8–20.6 inches) since it was a large-scale project.
+Though the Ark’s cubit length is uncertain, it might have been one of the royal cubits (about 19.8–20.6 inches) since it was a large-scale project.
 If so, the ark was actually bigger than the size described in most books today, which frequently use the short cubit.

 The Hebrews used at least two different cubits.
 Solomon’s temple was built according to cubits of “the old standard” (2 Chronicles 3:3).
 The mention of the old standard indicates that a different measurement was used at the time.

-Here at Ark Encounter, we’ve chosen to use a cubit of 20.4 inches, which is based on a 17.5 inch cubit made into a long cubit by adding a handbreadth of 2.9 inches.
+Here at Ark Encounter, we’ve chosen to use a cubit of 20.4 inches, which is based on a 17.5 inch cubit made into a royal cubit by adding a handbreadth of 2.9 inches.
 This makes our life-size Noah’s Ark about 510 feet long and over 50 feet tall.

 As you are walking through the Ark Encounter gift shop, keep an eye out for a unique way to remember the length of a cubit for years to come!
 Take home your own Noah’s Cubit or Construction Cubit unit from the gift store and see how everyday items measure up.